 Where can you find it: Las Vegas

 If you’re thinking pizza is too expensive, then why not try a burger ?
-But in that case, you shouldn’t go for the Fleur 5000 Burger, sold in Vegas; the good thing is, you will also get a 1995 Chateau Petrus from Bordeaux to go with it.
+In this case, you should go for the Fleur 5000 Burger, sold in Vegas; the good thing is, you will also get a 1995 Chateau Petrus from Bordeaux to go with it.
 The bad thing is that bottle is also a reason why it is so expensive, aside from the kobe beef, truffles and foie gras.
-If you’re still not clear, you can quench your curiosity by going to the Mandalay Bay hotel in Las Vegas.
+If you’re still not impressed, you can quench your curiosity by going to the Mandalay Bay hotel in Las Vegas.

 The most expensive bagel